All Episodes

 Canada, did Canada have slavery?

-Does Canada have the original sin of slavery which permits a black lives matter operative there to call white people recessive genetic defects?
+Does Canada have the original sin of slavery, which permits a Black Lives Matter operative there to call white people recessive genetic defects?

 Yeah, you see, we're just supposed to take it, accept it, smile, and move on.

-Nothing to see here, because we're supposed to be understanding.
+Nothing to see here because we're supposed to be understanding and we're supposed to be bigger.

 But when does this stuff end?

-And I submit to you, it's little things like this that add up and add up, have a cumulative effect, boiling over, and nobody ever really knows why, except the people, the objects of this derision, they hear it, they see it for years and years and years, and they see the imbalance in terms of coverage and treatment.
+And I submit to you, it's little things like this that add up and add up, have a cumulative effect, boiling over, and nobody ever really knows why, except the people, the objects of this derision.

-It's like, in a way, we're gonna get to this when we get to the Steve Miller, Steve Miller sound bites, but uh look at look at what the left wants to do to Kellyanne Conway, and I guess even some Republicans over her supposed endorsement of Ivanka Trump products vis-a-vis Nordstrom.
+We get to the Steve Miller, Steve Miller soundbites, but look at what the left wants to do to Kellyanne Conway, and I guess even some Republicans over her supposed endorsement of Ivanka Trump products vis-a-vis Nordstrom.

 See what you think.

-He uh went to Duke, he's from Santa Monica, Santa Cruz, he's from a very leftist part of California, but is a rock-ribbed conservative.
+He's from a very leftist part of California, but is a rock-ribbed conservative.

-Uh, Trump found him working for Jeff Sessions.
+Trump found him working for Jeff Sessions.

-He's uh extremely solid.
+He's extremely solid.

 In fact, I looked at some of the comments on the ABC website after he appeared with Stephanopoulos.

-And Stephanopoulos, who was so classic yesterday, being disrespectful, subtly so, with pointed editorial comments about Miller.
+Stephanopoulos, who was so classic yesterday, being disrespectful, subtly so, with pointed editorial comments about Miller.

 Well, you've provided no evidence.